bugsbugsbux/notes-on-nix/notes-on-nix.md

 ```

 Nixpkgs comes with a more robust `lib.callPackageWith`, whose result is
-overridable (see: below), and a top level `callPackage` which uses
+overridable (see: Modifying packages), and a top level `callPackage`
-nixpkgs as the default package set.
+which uses nixpkgs as the default package set.

 If nixpkgs does not have a package (because there is no derivation
 describing it), it can be added in two ways: